mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 Intuition of the `insert()` function:

+- Note that `find()` returns the pointer of the node, which can be the node that contains the `key` or the leaf node which would contain a child with the `key`
-- We basically `find()` the `key` we want to insert in th etree until we find the leaf.
+- Thus, we basically `find()` the `key` we want to insert in the tree until we find the leaf.
-- We insert the `key` left or right to the detected leaf.
+- We insert the `key` left or right to the detected leaf; left/right is automatically given by `find()`.

 Implementation of `insert()` in `bst/Dictionary.hpp`:
 ```c++